sony/model_optimization/tutorials/quick_start/README.md

 ```python
 python main.py --model_name mobilenet_v2 --model_library torchvision --gptq --validation_dataset_folder <my path> --representative_dataset_folder <my path>
 ```

+Please note that the Mixed-Precision and Gradient-based Post Training Quantization (GPTQ) strategies can be combined to achieve a more significant model compression while mitigating the impact on model performance.
 #### More examples
 More details and examples for using Ultrlytics models can be found in this [readme](./pytorch_fw/ultralytics/README.md)